 Requirements: Golf knowledge & meticulous attention to procedure, use of calculator, direct player interaction

-- Scorecard Runner: Transport verified and signed scorecards from the Scoring tent to the Tour Officials.
+Scorecard Runners: Transport verified and signed scorecards from the Scoring Tent to the Tour Officials.

 Requirements: Standard Bearers walk approximately 7 miles & work in two-person teams with one person at a time carrying the standard (standards weigh approx. 10-15 pounds)